SmileToWorld1/Code-Challenge/README.md

  -> mvn verify "-Dcucumber.filter.tags=@wip" -DBROWSER=chrome -> Both browserType and tags which you want to run can control easily from the command line with this command.
 ```

+### REPORT
+>- Cucumber report is generated under the target folder: `target/cucumber/cucumber-html-reports/overview-features.html`
+>- Under the target folder also generated **rerun.txt** file, and with this file only the failed test scenarios can rerun through the **FailedTestRunner** class.

 - Ismail SONMEZ
 - QA Automation Engineer